 - REFUNDS: In the event that you need to cancel after you've paid, please let me know as soon as possible.
 Refunds will be offered in full up until the entry deadline.
 Between the entry deadline and the show date, refunds will subtract \$5- just as any late entries are charged \$5.
 If you do not show up on the show date, make no effort to contact me during the show, and I have not heard from you by the following Monday, no refund will be issued.

-- A note for awareness to new people who might not understand how live shows work!
+NEW for 2025: IMPORTANT - I am adding an Emergency Clause.
+In the event of ANY circumstance outside of my control that requires me to cancel the show, ALL entry fees will be returned MINUS \$5 to help cover the deposit paid for the hall as I would most likely not get that back.
+Please sign on the provided line on the entry form to acknowledge this clause.
+I will most likely not need this but with any uncertainty in life it is good to be prepared just in case.
+Thank you for understanding! - A note for awareness to new people who might not understand how live shows work!
 With the exception of extremely rare packaging, models are expected to be removed from their boxes/blister cards for judging.
 The judge needs to be able to see the model from all angles to properly evaluate the horse.
 Examples of rare packaging are: Showcase boxes, Touchability boxes, both experimental packaging from the 1970's.
-If you have a special or older box (1950's-1970's/early 80's), you are welcome to put it next to the horse to be judged in Collectibility-however, please be conscious of space- the box can be displayed behind the horse or the horse can stand on a box that's laid down (provided doing so would not create an unstable base for the model to stand on).
+If you have a special or older box (1950's-1970's/early 80's), you are welcome to put it next to the horse to be judged in Collectibility- however, please be conscious of space- the box can be displayed behind the horse or the horse can stand on a box that's laid down (provided doing so would not create an unstable base for the model to stand on).

-- TABLE DECORATION CONTEST: To be announced!!
+- TABLE DECORATION CONTEST: Theme for the contest TBA!